masak/strangelyconsistent-blog-posts/the-2012-perl-6-coding-contest.markdown

 <center><strong>The 2012 Perl 6 Coding Contest</strong></center>

-Perl 6 has had a great year, with its two implementations growing increasingly mature.
+Perl 6 has had a great year, with its two major implementations growing increasingly mature.
 Sometimes it's easy to forget all the progress that happens each month.
 Features and performance have improved all through the year.
 I think that will show in this year's entries.

 So here's what's happening: